mlower/GWInference/README.md

 For more information on	`emcee` and how it works checkout the [website](http://dfm.io/emcee/current/#).

 This code requires the [LAL](http://software.ligo.org/docs/lalsuite/lal/group__lal__python.html) and [LALSuite](http://software.ligo.org/docs/lalsuite/lalsuite/) packages to be installed.

+### Getting Started

+There are two ways to run this code on your own system:
+1. Using mpi4py to run distribute a run over multiple CPUs, e.g. `I_MPI_SHM_LMT=shm mpirun -n 6 python GWInference_MPI.py`
+2. Using HTCondor to run multiple instances at once on multiple nodes.

+To set-up a large Condor run, go into the `condor.sub`, `bash_workaround.sh` and `makedag.pl` files and change the directory paths from `/home/marcus.lower/GWInference` to `/home/user.name/GWInference`.

+For more information on how to use Condor, refer to these handy tutorials by [Eric Thrane](http://users.monash.edu.au/~erict/Resources/condor/) and [Sylvia Biscoveanu](http://users.monash.edu.au/~erict/Resources/condor/MyFirstCondor/your%20first%20condor%20submission.html).